 Who are the tutors?

-The tutors are Jane Addison, Tony Curtis, Sylvie Gokulsing, Gillian Hazeldine, Vivien Lunniss and John Nash.
+The tutors are Jane Addison, Tony Curtis, Yukiko Fukaya (for Japanese students), Sylvie Gokulsing, Gillian Hazeldine, Vivien Lunniss, and Mary Noble.
 All are practising calligraphers with wide experience of teaching.

 What will I study?

 The Calligraphy Correspondence Course was originally devised to answer requests from those who wished to study calligraphy seriously but were unable to attend full-time courses.
 Although the correspondence course has recently been completely revised and re-written, the areas of study remain the same.
 Detailed studies of classic letterforms and traditional penmanship are combined with projects to explore layout and design, manuscript studies, colour, simple manuscript books and panels.
-Please see the following page for a full course description.
+Please see below for a full course description.

 How do I enrol?